-Standby and Call Out Pay Private Sector
+Standby and Callout Pay Private Sector

-Details of key private sector organisations and associate standby and call out payments are below.
-For more information see Appendix two.
+Key private sector organisations and there standby and callout payments are below for more information see Appendix two.

-Organisation Standby Payment Callout Payment CentérParcs £1.85 per hour plus time off in lieu.
+Organisation Standby Payment Callout Payment (enterParcs £1.85 per hour plus time off in lieu.
 For staff not on standby £30 Monday to Friday, £70 Bank Holiday plus time off in lieu after one hour.
-FriendsLife FriendsLife £4.00 per hour Standard Overtime Rates Applied £3.50 per hour Overtime rates apply: Monday to Friday time 1⁄2 Weekend: double time Bank Holidays: Double time FUĴÎTSU Non Core Hours: £2.00 per hour None Core Hours: £3.15 Per Hour Weekends: £4.19 per hour Over time rates apply: Monday - Sunday Time 1⁄2 Public Holidays: Double time or Time off in lieu
+FriendsLife £4.00 per hour Standard Overtime Rates Apply LLOYDS BANKING GROUP £3.50 per hour Overtime rates apply: Monday to Friday time 1⁄2 Weekend: double time Bank Holidays: Double time FUĴÎTSU Non Core Hours: £2.00 per hour None Core Hours: £3.15 Per Hour Weekends: £4.19 per hour Over time rates apply: Monday - Sunday Time 1⁄2 Public Holidays: Double time or Time off in lieu

-At first glance the payments appear lower than those received in the public sector.
-This is due to the fact they are hourly rates.
-Public sector payments are worked out mainly in 12 or 24 hour sessions.
-For example, Lloyds Banking Group standby payment equates to £42 each 12 hour session.
-This is much higher than the average weekday standby payment of £17.89 each session, from the 10 local authorities researched.
-What this does provide is a more informed and rounded picture of standby and call out payments across sectors, and gives us an idea of where the Council needs to position its payments, in order to be competitive and in line with market rates.
+As can be seen these payments at first glance seem to be a lot smaller than the public sector payments, this is due to the fact they are worked out per hour.
+However public sector payments are worked out mainly in 12 or 24 hour sessions.
+So for example if you times Lloyds Banking groups standby payment by 12 it equals £42 per 12 hour session which is much higher than the average weekday standby payment of £17.89 per session from the 10 local authorities researched.
+This difference is to be expected as the public sector is always accountable for it's financial decisions and has a responsibility to make budget savings year on year.

+What this does provide is a more informed and rounded picture of standby and callout payments across sectors, and gives us an idea of where we need to position our selves in order to be competitive and in line with market rates.

-Thirdly from the table above 75% of the private sector organisations pay overtime rates to their staff when on callout, offering time and a half or double time.
-The Council needs to consider if it financially viable to offer staff time and a half or double time?
-Offering Derby City Council staff overtime rates at time and a half or double time would help incentivise and encourage staff to take part in standby rotas.
-However, there are financial implications of this decision.
+Thirdly from the table above 75% of the private sector organisations pay overtime rates to their staff when on callout also offering time and a half or double time.
+This identifies a decision needed to be made for Derby City Council, is it financially viable to offer staff time and a half or double time?
+Offering Derby City Council staff overtime rates at time and a half or double time would help incentivise and encourage staff to take part in standby rotas however it is a costly decision.

-Offering overtime rates alone, would be more in keeping with the private sector.
-From the ten local authorities researched, 50% stated 'overtime rates apply' with no additional payments made.
-Therefore, both options are viable and competitive dependent upon the financial impact.
+On the other hand, offering overtime rates alone would be more in keeping with the private sector as from the ten local authorities researched 50% stated 'overtime rates apply' with no additional payments made.
+Therefore both options are viable and competitive it is purely a question of finance.

-Standby and Call Out Rotas: Key Points to remember
+Standby and Callout Rotas: Key Points to remember!

-If standby and call out procedures are going to be introduced, a rota system would need to be established, to ensure standby is distributed equally.
-Below is an example of a Standby/Call out rota from Warwickshire County Council, based on a scenario where an employee is on standby for a full 7 day week doing a total of 112 hours on standby.
+Once it has been established standby and callout procedures are going to be introduced a rota needs to be established to share out standby duty equally.
+Below is an example of a Standby/ Callout rota from Warwickshire County Council based on a scenario where an employee is on standby for a full 7 day week doing a total of 112 hours on standby: